dfinity/portal/docs/developer-docs/integrations/ledger/icrc-index-local-setup.md

 ```
 (record { num_blocks_synced = 1 : nat64 })
 ```
-Depending on how many mint operations you created while setting up your ICP ledger the number of synched blocks here will be 0 if no initial balances were parsed or `X` if `X` initial balances were parsed.
+Depending on how many mint operations you created while setting up your ICRC ledger the number of synched blocks here will be 0 if no initial balances were parsed or `X` if `X` initial balances were parsed.
 In the case of this tutorial the guide on setting up a local ledger was used and there only one initial balance was parsed as an initialization argument.
 Hence, the number of blocks synched at this stage is 1.

 ### Step 9: Create some new blocks to sync.

-You can check that the synchronization of the index is working by creating some transaction on the ICP ledger and then checking the status.
+You can check that the synchronization of the index is working by creating some transaction on the ICRC ledger and then checking the status.
-If you followed the guide on setting up an ICP ledger locally your default identity should have some ICP to be send.
+If you followed the guide on setting up an ICRC ledger locally your default identity should have some ICRC to be send.
-Send some ICP to any prinicpal.
+Send some ICRC to any prinICRCal.
 ```
 dfx canister call ryjl3-tyaaa-aaaaa-aaaba-cai icrc1_transfer '(record { to = record { owner = principal "npki3-wdfh4-siaeq-orwh4-bh5of-r7mxr-i35lm-6f2eh-rtmwp-dmzmn-tae";};  amount = 100000:nat;})'
 ```